-- Storage Hardware Gross Margin: We currently forecast Storage Hardware gross margin to reduce from its 2012 levels of ~42% to ~32% by the end of our forecast period.
+- Storage Gross Margin: We currently forecast Storage Hardware gross margin to reduce from its 2014 levels of 54% to about 47% by the end of our forecast period.
 This is mainly due to intense competition in the storage hardware segment leading to margin pressures.
-However, if the gross margin increased back to its 2008 level of 45%, there could be an upside of 4% to the Trefis price estimate for EMC's stock.
+However, if the combined gross margin across the storage division for hardware, software and services declines to only about 50% by the end of out forecast period, there could be an upside of 10% to the Trefis price estimate for EMC's stock.

 For additional details, select a driver above or select a division from the interactive Trefis split for EMC at the top of the page.

-EMC makes money by selling storage hardware, software and services primarily to medium and large size businesses.
+EMC makes money by selling storage hardware, software and services primarily to large size businesses, but have also started catering to small and medium businesses in recent years.
 EMC's storage hardware helps customers manage data more efficiently and keep the information available and secure.
 The disks are used for large, data-intensive applications like e-mail, inventory, supply chain, backups and regulatory and compliance information.

 EMC's storage software enables customers to use all features and functions related to data storage.
 Software ships along with the hardware system but is priced separately.

-Despite being commonly thought of as a "hardware" company more than 70% of EMC's value comes from the software and services it sells to manage and optimize server hardware.
+Despite being commonly thought of as a hardware company nearly 70% of EMC's value comes from the software and services it sells to manage and optimize core hardware.

 Hardware vs. Software & Services

 Although the sale of storage hardware generates the most revenue for EMC, the higher profitability of storage software and services is responsible for much of the stock's overall value.
 All three segments benefit from the forecasted exponential growth in electronic information over the next few years.